Keith MacLellan: Personal life and education

 MacLellan was born on 30 November 1920 in Aylmer, Quebec, the son of William David MacLellan and Edith Olmsted.
-He was a direct descendant of Philemon Wright, the founder of Hull, Quebec, which was later amalgamated into the municipality of Gatineau.

 MacLellan grew up in Montreal, Quebec, where he studied political science and pre-law at McGill University.
 During his time as a student, he joined the Canadian Officers' Training Corps.
 In 1942, he helped John Sutherland and his sister found the First Statement, a Canadian literary magazine.

 In 1942 MacLellan put his studies on hold to join the army, and shortly after he was sent overseas to the United Kingdom.
 During his deployment in Belgium in 1944 he met Countess Marie Antoinette LeGrelle, whom he married on 11 September 1946.
 Marie Antoinette belonged to the Le Grelle family, a line of nobles from Antwerp, Belgium.
-She was the daughter of Count Adelin Le Grelle and Rosalie de Swert; the niece of Count Jacques Legrelle, who helped organise the Comet Line; and the aunt of Cécilia Ciganer-Albéniz, who was briefly the First Lady of France in 2007.
+She was the daughter of Count Adelin Le Grelle and Rosalie de Swert; the niece of Count Jacques Legrelle, who helped organise the Comet Line.

 Post-war, MacLellan studied philosophy, politics and economics at New College, Oxford, obtaining a Master's of Arts in 1947.
-In this time, he was on the college's rowing team and was a contemporary of political figures such as Tony Wedgewood Benn and the organisers of the Oxford Manifesto.

-He subsequently returned to Canada, where he worked at Imperial Oil before joining Canada's Department of External Affairs in 1950.
+He joined Canada's Department of External Affairs in 1950.

-He is survived by his four children, Dr. Keith MacLellan, Dr. Anne-Marie MacLellan, Janet MacLellan, and Andrew MacLellan.